Tagrand/makers-cloud-engineering-exercise/README.md

 V4: (Extras) Make it stylish, to look like the FT
   - [x] Add Origimi style
-  - [ ] Draw diagram of architecture of site
+  - [x] Draw diagram of architecture of site
-  - [ ] Write reflections and tidy up readme
+  - [x] Write reflections and tidy up readme
-  - [ ] Align everything in the site well
+  - [x] Align everything in the site well
   - [ ] Sort out the reviews page
-  - [ ] Add screenshots
+  - [ ] Upload diagrams

 ## How to use  <a name= "use"> </a>
 First make sure you have Ruby 2.4.0+ and MySQL installed